aryanshende86-lang/CLI/README.md

 A lightweight Command Line Interface (CLI) application built with Python and the Gemini API that generates structured study plans for any topic and allows interactive follow-up questions in a persistent chat loop.

 # FEATURES
-<b> a.Structured Study Plans: <b> Enter a topic to get immediate, organized subtopics, recommended study order, and concise descriptions.
+ a.Structured Study Plans: Enter a topic to get immediate, organized subtopics, recommended study order, and concise descriptions.

 <img width="1059" height="847" alt="image" src="https://github.com/user-attachments/assets/9242adb7-7216-4601-ac16-7e3e436bd958" />